music-encoding/guidelines/_guidelines-v4/04-cmn/03-cmnadditionalmeasurecontent/01-cmnbeams.md

 {% include figure img="ExampleImages/beam-a-20100510.png" caption="Primary and secondary beams" %}
 {% include mei example="cmn/cmn-sample108.txt" valid="" %}

-In the music of the second half of the 20th century, it is quite common to indicate acceleration or deceleration using converging beams as in the image below:
+In the music of the second half of the 20th century, it is quite common to indicate acceleration or deceleration using converging (feathered) beams as in the image below:

 The encoding of such a beam is accomplished using the **@form** attribute of the beam, which allows the following values:

 {:.gloss}
-**acc**: The secondary beams start in their usual position and gradually converge until they meet with the primary beam on the last note (or, the first eighth note under the beam).
+**acc**: Beams gradually diverge.

 {:.gloss}
-**rit**: The secondary beams gradually diverge until they reach their regular distance.
+**rit**: Beams gradually converge (into one).

 {:.gloss}
-**mixed**: The secondary beams diverge and converge arbitrarily.
+**mixed**: Beams diverge and converge arbitrarily.

 {:.gloss}
 **norm**: The beam is rendered as usual (default).